xapian/xapian-docsprint/howtos/spelling.rst

 are: insert a character; delete a character; change a character to another;
 transpose two adjacent characters.
 The candidate with the smallest edit distance is found, and if more than one word has the smallest edit distance, that which occurs the most times is chosen.
-If there's a tie of this too, it's essentially arbitrary which is chosen.
+If there's a tie on this too, it's essentially arbitrary which is chosen.

 If the word passed in is in the spelling dictionary, then a candidate will